Terkwood/delta-pack/README.md

 [See the official docs](https://godot-es-docs.readthedocs.io/en/latest/getting_started/workflow/export/exporting_pcks.html) for more information on Godot Engine's support for live-reloading of PCK (game payload) files.

 ## How to use this demo

+First of all, this is a demo.
+Until we have more time to test it out with a few small game deployments, we can't offer much in the way of support.
+That said, the strategy seems promising as a stopgap until Godot engine provides an official alternative.

 To make this system work, your Godot app needs to have access to a resource at `res://release.tres` as defined in `release.gd`: